DPDK/dpdk/doc/guides/prog_guide/writing_efficient_code.rst

 PMD Driver
 ----------

-The Intel® DPDK Poll Mode Driver (PMD) is also able to work in bulk/burst mode, allowing the factorization of some code for each call in the send or receive function.
+The DPDK Poll Mode Driver (PMD) is also able to work in bulk/burst mode, allowing the factorization of some code for each call in the send or receive function.

 Avoid partial writes.